trasba/vba-scripts/README.md

 # vba-scripts
 ### DecryptStandardInbox
-Script to decrypt all messages in the standard inbox of outlook.
+Script to decrypt all messages in the standard inbox of outlook. additionally the Sub GetSelectedItems() decrypts only the currently selected items

 #### setup
 .bas file can be imported under developer options in outlook